Matminator/steen_data_processing_ML/README.md

 from combiner import load_and_combine_data frame = load_and_combine_data()
 ```
 This will load the 'components' part of Steen's data processing as a numpy array (np.array).

+NOTE: If you are not loading the data from the same location as the combiner.py file, you will need to provide the location of the steen_processing folder.